dhh1128/sivanea.com/avery-and-the-giant-frog.md

 When they were done, Avery and Tex dropped in a heap into the sand.
 They were laughing.

-“Did you have a good time?” asked the frog.
+"Did you have a good time?" asked the frog.

-“Sure!” shouted Avery.
+"Sure!" shouted Avery.

-“You bet!” shouted Tex.
+"You bet!" shouted Tex.

 Then they watched as the frog settled down in the sand, and they got their shovels and buried him again so he could go back to sleep.